Toby Smith: Background and personal life

 Son of John Jeremy ("Jinx") Grafftey-Smith, a merchant banker, and his wife Lucy, Smith was educated at Marlborough College, where he developed his musical skills.
-His grandfather, Sir Laurence Grafftey-Smith, was a distinguished diplomat who served as High Commissioner for the U.K. in Pakistan from 1947 to 1951 and Ambassador to Saudi Arabia from 1945 to 1947.
+His grandfather, Sir Laurence Grafftey-Smith, was a diplomat who served as High Commissioner for the U.K. in Pakistan from 1947 to 1951 and Ambassador to Saudi Arabia from 1945 to 1947.

 Smith was married to Gabriella, daughter of David Offley Crewe-Read; they had three children.

 Career

 While Jay Kay was forming Jamiroquai, he was encouraged by his manager to enlist Smith.
 Having been with the band since 1992, Smith left Jamiroquai on 29 April 2002 during the Funk Odyssey tour due to family commitments.

 He was the music producer and manager for the English pop rock band The Hoosiers.
-Smith produced the 2009 album Caught In The Headlights for the British band Absent Elk.
+Smith produced the 2009 album Caught in the Headlights for the British band Absent Elk.
 In 2013, he co-produced Matt Cardle's third album, Porcelain, as well as providing writing contributions to several songs.

 He owned Angelic Recording Studios based near Banbury.

+Death

-Smith died on 11 April 2017.
-He had been diagnosed with cancer six years earlier.
+Smith died on 11 April 2017, having been diagnosed with cancer six years earlier.
 He was 46 years old.